Tobacco products comprise more than just cigarettes. Learn about the harmful side effects of chewing tobacco, smoking shisha and e-cigarettes.

 A shisha is a waterpipe, inside which flavoured tobacco is partially burned.
 The smoke passes through water held in the waterpipe before being inhaled by smokers through tubes attached to the pipe.

-A smoker will inhale 100 to 200 times the amount of smoke produced by a single cigarette in one hr.
-As people tend to sit around and socialise with friends when smoking shisha, a session can easily last for 20 to 80 minutes.
-As people smoking shisha take more and deeper puffs from the waterpipe, a shisha smoker absorbs a greater concentration of harmful substances than a cigarette smoker.
+In fact, during a 1-hour shisha session, a smoker will inhale 100 to 200 times the amount of smoke produced by a single cigarette ..
+As people smoking shisha longer and deeper puffs from the waterpipe, users may absorb a greater concentration of harmful substances in a single shisha session compared to smoking a single cigarette

-Related: Shisha is Not Smoking and Other Tobacco Myths
+Related: "Vaping is not smoking", and Other Tobacco Myths

-Oral smokeless tobacco are products that can be chewed or sucked in the mouth.
-These include chewing tobacco and snuff.
-Chewing tobacco comes in the form of a loose tobacco leaf, while snuff comes in sachets similar to a tea-bag that contains dried or moist forms of finely ground tobacco.
+Oral smokeless tobacco products are products that can be chewed or sucked in the mouth.
+These include chewing tobacco leaves and powdered tobacco (also known as "snuff").
+Chewing tobacco comes in the form of a loose tobacco leaf, while snuff comes in sachets similar to a tea-bag that contains dried or moist forms of finely ground tobacco .

 Consumption of oral smokeless tobacco is prevalent in the United States, Scandinavia and parts of Asia.
 Smokeless tobacco is not a safe substitute for cigarette smoking.
-Oral tobacco is a major form of tobacco addiction and causes cancer of the head, mouth, neck and throat including:
+Oral tobacco is a major form of tobacco addiction and can lead to the following :

 Related: National Tobacco Control Programme